MrWolfZ/simplux/recipes/advanced/testing-code-triggering-side-effects/README.md

 This is the code we are going to test.

 The best way to test our code is to test it in isolation from the module.
 That means we do not want the effect (or the mutation) to be executed during our test.
-This is where the **simplux** testing extension comes into play: it allows us to mock a effects.
+This is where the **simplux** testing extension comes into play: it allows us to mock an effect.

 ```ts
 import { mockEffect, mockMutation } from '@simplux/testing'